TL;DR

 Twitter: Social Support

-Another social platform with a heavy international presence is Twitter.
+Twitter (now X) is a microblogging and social networking service where users post and interact with messages known as 'tweets'.
 With the expansion of the character counts to 280, double the initial limit, more and more companies are expanding their presence on the channel as it's become far easier to get their messaging across.
 By the numbers:

 Twitter is proving itself to be outstanding for its customer service presence.
 Companies can use the platform to respond to customers' comments, address complaints, and offer solutions right on the platform where their audience is voicing these concerns in the first place.
 We will make one suggestion: if you plan on following this trend and creating a customer service account, keep it separate from your primary corporate account to avoid confusion.
 Keep the @ABCco account for general updates, etc., and use @ABCsupport for these interactions.